Immune Oncology Innovator BlueSphere Bio Names Veteran Biotech Leader David Apelian as CEO

 Before joining Eiger Pharmaceuticals as a board member in 2017, Apelian held executive positions at Achillion Pharmaceuticals, GlobeImmune, Bristol-Myers Squibb and Schering Plough Research Institute.
 He also worked as a resident physician at New York Hospital, Cornell Medical Center.

 “Dave brings a wealth of experience in managing biopharmaceutical companies, large and small, plus the clinical and scientific understanding needed to drive advances from the bench to the bedside,” said Jeanne Cunicelli, executive vice president of UPMC Enterprises, which led the creation and initial funding of BlueSphere Bio.
 “We are excited to add Dave’s unusual combination of skills to those of the Pitt physician-researchers behind our breakthrough immunotherapy technology.
 The board would also like to thank Dr. Rob Lin for leading BlueSphere Bio’s significant progress to date and building a strong company foundation as interim CEO.”

 Apelian earned his Ph.D. in molecular biology at Rutgers University before attending medical school at the University of Medicine and Dentistry of New Jersey.
-He then completing his pediatrics residency at the New York Hospital, Cornell Medical Center.
+He then completed his pediatrics residency at the New York Hospital, Cornell Medical Center.
 Board-certified in pediatrics, Apelian completed his MBA at Quinnipiac University.